YuheshPandian/ProomptVault/prompts.md

 ![General](https://img.shields.io/badge/Category-General-007acc)

 > Generate song lyrics in the style of [Genre] that capture the essence of [Mood/Theme].
 The lyrics should be [Emotional/Upbeat/Dark/etc.] and include vivid imagery, storytelling, and a catchy chorus.
 Focus on [Topic/Story Idea] while maintaining the signature rhythm and tone of the genre.

+---

+Give a ⭐ if you find the prompts useful